Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/character-classes-ii.md

 total skill modifiers, some skills may remain beyond the familiar's ability to use.

+### Familiar Ability Descriptions
-**Familiar Ability Descriptions:** All familiars have special abilities (or impart abilities to their masters) depending on the master's combined level in classes that grant familiars, as shown on the table below.
+All familiars have special abilities
+(or impart abilities to their masters) depending on the master's combined level in classes that grant familiars, as shown on the table below.
 The abilities given on the table are cumulative.